ant0nisk/pybrl/README.md

  - Math is not ready yet.
 There is a lot of work to do there...

 ## License
-pyUniBraille is licensed under GNU-GPL.
+pybrl is licensed under GNU-GPL.
 You can find a copy of the license in this repository.
 [What does that mean?]( http://choosealicense.com/licenses/gpl-3.0/)